This page was last updated on 24 September 2021.

-The vaccinations for the cohorts being delivered at the CVC will have a 3, 4 or 10 week interval between doses (depending on the vaccine delivered).
+The interval between vaccinations for the cohorts being delivered at the CVC will depend on the vaccine being given.
 This is to ensure the most optimal and strategic use is made of the vaccine supply allocated to the Bailiwick in the forthcoming months.
 The gap between doses followed a detailed evaluation of the data regarding the efficacy of the vaccine with differing timing options.

 The vaccine does not prevent people catching and spreading COVID-19.
 It does however, prevent individuals from suffering from the serious side effects of, or dying as a result of, the virus.